objectscript/Polymetric-Dashboard/docs/RestApi.md

 # REST API
-The System Monitor Dashboard uses a simple REST API to retrieve the data displayed on the front end from the Caché Server .
+The System Monitor Dashboard uses a simple REST API to retrieve the data displayed on the front end from the Caché Server.

 ## Overview
 ### URL
-#### Base Path
+- **Base Path**
-The base path of all REST API calls is */api/dashboard/*
+  - The base path of all REST API calls is */api/dashboard/*

-#### Versioning
+- **Versioning**
-After the base path comes the version of the REST API, this allows for new versions to be created without breaking or removing current functionality.
+  - After the base path comes the version of the REST API, this allows for new versions to be created without breaking or removing current functionality.
     - The current version is *v3/*

-#### Example
+- **Example**
-An example call to get all the sensors registered to the System Monitor Dashboard */api/dashboard/v3/Sensors?encryption=none*
+  - An example call to get all the sensors registered to the System Monitor Dashboard */api/dashboard/v3/Sensors?encryption=none*

 ### Data
-#### Format
+- **Format**
-All data sent and recieved from the REST API should be formatted as a JSON string.
+  - All data sent and recieved from the REST API should be formatted as a JSON string.

-#### Times
+- **Times**
-All time stamps sent and recieved from the REST API should be in non-localized UTC format
+  - All time stamps sent and recieved from the REST API should be in non-localized UTC format
     - YYYY-MM-DD HH:mm:ss
     - ex: 2016-05-11 09:54:23, or 2016-09-21 15:34:01

 ## Paths